Periodic and chaotic dynamics in a map-based neuron model: Dynamical core of the Chialvo map

 \section{Dynamical core of the Chialvo map}

+Recall that our definition of unimodality requires that either the left endpoint of the interval domain $I$ of the map $f$ is a fixed point with the right endpoint of the interval as its other preimage, or that $I=\left[f^2(c),f(c)\right]$, where $c$ is the critical point (maximum) of $f$.
+In this case we say that the interval $I$ is the \emph{dynamical core} of $f$, i.e., the invariant interval where all nontrivial dynamics concentrates.
+An example of the dynamical core for some unimodal map is showed in Fig.~\ref{fig:dyncore}.

-In order to justify that the map $f_{r,k}(x)=x^2\exp(r-x)+k$ describing the 1D Chialvo model is S-unimodal on an appropriate subinterval of $[0,+\infty)$ we need to specify the dynamical core of this map, i.e., the invariant interval where all nontrivial dynamics concentrates.
+Below we discuss the form of the dynamical core $I_{r,k}$ for $f_{r,k}(x)=x^2\exp(r-x)+k$ with respect to parameters $k$ and $r$ in order to justify that the map $f_{r,k}$ describing the 1D Chialvo model is S-unimodal on an appropriate subinterval of $[0,+\infty)$.